-It focuses on Light Yagami, a teenager who stumbles upon Death Note, a notebook that grants its rightful owner to take away the life of those whose name is written in it.
+It focuses on Light Yagami, a teenager who stumbles upon Death Note, a mysterious notebook that grants its rightful owner the ability to kill those whose name is written in it.

 Are you prepared to dive into a world full of mind games with a touch of the supernatural?
 Are you ready to see the “cat and mouse” game between a genius criminal and a genius detective?
 If yes, then Death Note will be a valuable piece to add to your collection.
 This isn’t that kind of story where the main character is a genius and the police department is just a bunch of idiots.
 On the contrary, both sides are intelligent and that makes it so amusing to read.

 ONE wrote the original webcomic version in 2009.
 A digital manga remake began publication on Tonari no Young Jump website 2012.
 Its individual chapters have 23 tankōbon volumes as of January 2021.

 An anime adaptation by Madhouse premiered in 2015 and a second season by J.C.Staff aired in 2019.

 The series focuses on Saitama, a guy who trained a lot and became invincible, defeating all his opponents with a single punch.
 He joins the Hero Association to become a certified hero in hopes of finding the cure for boredom by seeking strong opponents who would not get defeated with a single punch.